hkpeaks/peakrs/README.md

 ``print("Is Line Br 10/13 Exist: ", csv_meta.is_line_br_10_exist, "/", csv_meta.is_line_br_13_exist)``

-Like the Peaks Consolidation project https://github.com/hkpeaks/peaks-consolidation, you can easily configure complex and high-performance operations using a new ETL framework.
+Like the Peaks Consolidation project https://github.com/hkpeaks/peaks-consolidation, you can easily configure complex and high-performance operations using a new ETL framework for data transformation.
 The streaming engine takes care of allocating and distributing file partitions to the query engine, preventing your machine from running out of memory.
 This makes it simple to set up ETL processes and enjoy their benefits.
 In addtion, the design of the streaming engine can avoid generating many temp files which make your disk run out of disk space.

 Peaks Consolidation is written in Go, while Peakrs is written in Rust with Python bingings.